A Brief Personal History

 Actual intimacy – being here now – does not come from love and compassion, for the affective states of being stem from separation.
 The illusion of intimacy that love and compassion produces is but a meagre imitation of the direct experience of the actual.
 In the actual world, ‘I’ as ego, the personality, and ‘me’ as soul, the ‘being’ – both subjectively experienced as one’s identity – have ceased to exist; whereas love and compassion accentuates, endorses and verifies ‘me’ as being real.
 And while ‘I’ am real, ‘I’ am relative to other similarly afflicted persons; vying for position and status in order to establish ‘my’ credentials ... to verify ‘my’ very existence.
 To be actually intimate is to be without the separative identity ... and therefore free from the need for love and compassion with their ever un-filled promise of Peace On Earth.
 There is an actual intimacy between me and everyone and everything ... actual intimacy is a direct experiencing of the other as-they-are.
 I am having a superb time ... and it is a well-earned superb time, too.
 Nothing has come without application – apart from serendipitous discoveries because of pure intent – and I am reaping the rewards which are plentiful and deliciously satisfying.
 Actual intimacy frees one up to a world of factual splendour, based firmly upon sensate and sensual delight.
 The candid and unabashed sensorial enjoyment of being this body in the world around is such a luscious and immediate experience, that the tantalising but ever-elusive promise of the mystique of love and compassion has faded into the oblivion it deserves.

 The search for meaning amidst the debris of the much-vaunted human hopes and dreams and schemes has come to its timely end.
 With the end of ‘me’, the distance or separation between ‘me’ and ‘my’ senses – and thus the external world – disappears.
 To be the senses as a bare awareness is apperception, a pure consciousness experience of the world as-it-is.
 Because there is no ‘I’ as an observer – a little person inside one’s head – to have sensations, I am the sensations.
 There is nothing except the series of sensations which happen ... not to ‘me’ but just happening ... moment by moment ... one after another.
 To be the sensations, as distinct from having them, engenders the most astonishing sense of freedom and release.
 Consequently, I am living in peace and tranquillity; a meaningful peace and tranquillity.
 Life is intrinsically purposeful, the reason for existence lies openly all around.
-Being in this very air I live in, I am constantly aware of it; I breathe it in and out; I see it, I hear it, I taste it, I smell it, I touch it, all of the time.
+Being this very air I live in, I am constantly aware of it as I breathe it in and out; I see it, I hear it, I taste it, I smell it, I touch it, all of the time.
 It never goes away – nor has it ever been away.
 ‘I’ was standing in the way of meaning.

 This is an actual freedom.
 It is possible to be actually free, here on earth, as this body, in this life-time.